 * Health freedoms and political issues.

-Meg Jordan, Ph.D., RN, is a medical anthropologist, an international health journalist, radio personality, editor and founder of American Fitness Magazine, and the Global Medicine Hunter.
+Dr Jordan is a medical anthropologist, an international health journalist, radio personality, editor and founder of American Fitness Magazine, and the Global Medicine Hunter.
 She is Department Chair and Professor of Integrative Health Studies at the California Institute of Integral Studies in San Francisco and has lectured for San Francisco State University and UCLA.
 She is a doctor of behavioral medicine in clinical practice in northern California, formerly with the Health Medicine Center.
-Dr. Jordan is a board member of the National Wellness Institute.
+Dr. Jordan received the Lifetime Achievement Award from the National Wellness Institute.
 Her syndicated columns, radio & television reports, and special media projects cover health, wellness, integrative medicine, indigenous healing traditions and cultural trends.
 Her doctoral research has focused on the collaborative attempts among practitioners to combine medical modalities within integrative settings.
 She was a core faculty member of a new media venture with Deepak Chopra entitled MyPotential, and was a founding correspondent on iVillage, covering Global Health for women.